Wichosu/Wichosu/README.md

 # Hi there 👋

 I'm Luis Eduardo Calderón Miranda also known as **_Wicho_**.
 I'm a web developer who specializes on the Frontend.
+My main PC just died :( .
+I'm currently working on my (G)old laptop it has never failed me.

 ## Technologies I work with: